Saturday, September 23, 2023

 This is when we see Kimble stumbling out of the water (even if that fall didn't kill him, he should at least have several broken bones).
 He sleeps outside under a pile of leaves and he has a nightmare about his wife's murder and this time we see the face of the one-armed man who killed his wife, so I guess that's telling us that he remembers more details about him.
 (Though I think having one arm would be a pretty big detail!)

-The next morning we see him walking along the train tracks and he ends up in a truck station of somewhere where he dyes his hair a darker shade.
+The next morning we see him walking along the train tracks and he ends up in a truck station of where he dyes his hair a darker shade.
 Where did he even get that dye?
 Was it already just there?
 Did I miss it when he went to Wad-Mart and got some essentials?
 He hitches a ride from a woman who picks him up.
-Great way to get murdered, lady, just picking up random hitchhikers.
+Great way to get murdered, lady, just picking up random hitchhiker.
 Luckily she picked up an escaped convict who has morals.

 We get a fakeout when the U.S. Marshalls have gotten a lead that their escaped convict is with some woman in some shack in the woods.
 Well, it turns out they're talking about Copeland.
 You remember him?
 He's the other escaped convict.
 His girlfriend is harboring him.
 They sneak in, but Copeland has grabbed Noah and points a gun to his head.
 He wants to bargain with Gerard, but, as we'll soon learn, Gerard does not bargain.
 He ends up shooting Copeland.
 Well, at least they don't have to worry about him anymore.
 Noah isn't thrilled with Gerard's decision, saying that if Gerard had missed, he would have killed him.